docwagen/unoserver-node/README.md

   .run();
 ```

-The server must be running before this command is executed.
+The server must also be running before this command is executed.
 The following attributes are available:

 - **_fileType_**: The file type/extension of the result output file (ex pdf).
 Required when using stdout.